cezarylgt/snips/README.md

 Execute, store, modify or copy to clipboard code snippets without leaving your favourite terminal.

 # Install

+## github

+Clone this repository then install all dependencies.

+Deactivate virtual environment and from root project path run:

+`pip install .`

+This will install snips into your global python interpreter libs.

 ## Requirements

 `Python` >= 3.8